JasperFx/wolverine/docs/guide/durability/marten/event-sourcing.md

 public static async Task<(Events, OutgoingMessages)> HandleAsync(MarkItemReady command, Order order, ISomeService service) {
     // All contrived, let's say we need to call some
-    // kind of service to get data, so this handler has to be
+    // kind of service to get data so this handler has to be
     // async
     var data = await service.FindDataAsync();